ruben-mar/Olympus-file-manager/README.md

 ## 1.1.
 RAW files and their JPEG equivalent

-Olympus cameras save their loss less compressed RAW pictures in a ORF file format.
+Olympus cameras save their loss less compressed RAW pictures in a ORF file format, based in TIFF.
 The size of ORF files is approx. 17.3 MB.
 The size of their equivalent lossy compressed JPEG ones is rarely larger than 10 MB (even for counts of pixels larger than 3200 x 2400 and compression rates of 1/2.7).

 ## 1.2.
 Exploring your photos and managing JPEG and ORF files

-The imported JPEG image files from Olympus digital cameras are easier to browse than the heavier ORF ones because computers load JPEG files faster.
+The imported JPEG image files from Olympus digital cameras are easier to browse than the heavier ORF ones because computers load the comparatively lighter JPEG files faster.

 Image viewers allow the removal of consecutive JPEG files as you examine the content of the folder containing the imported images.
 The deletion of JPEG files leaves their ORF equivalent in the folder.
 These orphan ORF files can be deleted.